Mind the talent gap

 Key findings from a global executive survey on IT talent

-To address both short-and long-term IT talent challenges, organizations need improved IT talent strategies.
+To address both short-and long-term IT talent challenges, we believe organisations need improved IT talent strategies.
 In particular, they must increase their focus on executing talent programs.
-Successful implementation of these talent management strategies will require strong leadership from IT, as well as increased collaboration with human resources (HR) and talent leaders and professionals.
-Focusing on these specific IT talent challenges can provide value to IT and the business and provide HR and talent teams with the opportunity to strengthen their position as a strategic business partner.
+Successful implementation of these talent management strategies will require strong leadership from IT, as well as increased collaboration with Human Resources (HR) and talent leaders and professionals.
+Focusing on these specific IT talent challenges can provide value to IT and the business and provide HR/Talent teams with the opportunity to strengthen their position as a strategic business partner.

-To learn more about our survey findings and how organizations can understand and manage the IT talent gap in order to enhance their talent strategies and program execution, read the full report.
+To learn more about our survey findings and steps organisations should consider taking in support of their efforts to better understand and manage their IT talent gap in order to enhance their talent strategies and program execution, read the full report.